SAP-samples/abap-exercises-codejam/exercises/ex2/README.md

 3. Next, click the "Copy Key and Close" button.
 Paste this code somewhere in a safe place, we will need it a little later.
 <br>![](/exercises/ex2/images/02_02_0030.png)

-4. Now return to your ZCL_MY_HTTPSRV_XXX class and modify it.
+4. Now return to your ZCL_HTTPSRV_XXX class and modify it.
 Add a METHOD called get_bank_details with a returning parameter of type string to the private section.
 Also add the shell of the METHOD implementation as well.
 <br>![](/exercises/ex2/images/02_02_0040.png)

 5. Add the implementation of the GET_BANK_DETAILS method as shown below.
 Here we are utlizing the SAP delivered HTTP interface classes.
 We access the request object and insert the API key and the execute the request and retrieve the result.
 We then pass the result to the output parameter as JSON.